working hours

 In 1910, President Taft proposed that all Americans should have three months off every year.
 As any U.S.-based worker can attest, his attempt failed.
 Further attempts to require paid time off (PTO) as part of U.S. labor regulations would continue to fail.

-The U.S. is one of the few countries in the world without a legal PTO requirement, a list which includes India, Pakistan, and Papua New Guinea.
+The U.S. is one of the few countries in the world without a legal PTO requirement for those working full-time hours, a list which includes India, Pakistan, and Papua New Guinea.

 It's a different story in other parts of the world, where PTO policies can range from generous to meager: